regananderson/Marvel-Project-1/README.md

 * More characters added
 * When a question is answered correctly, the image of the character appears
 * A score system and leaderboards
+* The abilty to choose the level of difficulty